 This myth stops more people from starting than any other.
 The belief that programming requires advanced mathematics is wrong for the vast majority of the industry.

-Some domains demand it โ€” machine learning, computer graphics, quantitative finance, cryptography.
-Most web development, API design, tooling, and automation rely on logic and problem decomposition, not linear algebra or calculus.
-If you can break a problem into ordered steps and search effectively when you're stuck, you have the core cognitive skills.
-I built full-stack applications for a year before I needed anything beyond basic arithmetic and boolean logic.
-Math can be learned later when your work demands it, and learning it with a concrete application in mind makes it stick faster than abstract coursework ever did.
+Some domains demand it — machine learning, computer graphics, cryptography.
+Most web development, API design, and automation rely on logic and problem decomposition, not linear algebra.
+I built full-stack applications for a year before I needed anything beyond arithmetic and boolean logic.
+Math can be learned later when your work demands it — and it sticks faster with a concrete application.

 Code reviews will teach you faster than any course